maxkapur/maxkapur.github.io/_posts/2025-07-02-tried-recently.md

 unlimited searches, you have to pay \$10 for a bundle deal that also includes AI stuff I don’t care about.
-Kagi wants to become an everything app (probably [adding email soon](https://olly.pagecord.com/some-thoughts-on-kagi-search-after-two-months)), which is tough to sell while claiming to be a privacy-focused company.
+Kagi wants to become an everything app (probably [adding email soon](https://olly.pagecord.com/some-thoughts-on-kagi-search-after-two-months)), which a tough sell while claiming to be a privacy-focused company.
 (Same issue with Proton, by the way.)

 [Fender Studio:](https://www.fender.com/pages/fender-studio) Fender, the guitar company, just kind of threw this over the fence in May.
 It’s a free (but not